 How many times has your freight been left stranded due to a breakdown?
 Chances are the age of the equipment could have been part of the problem.
 Yes, newer equipment can run into issues, there’s no denying that.
 But chances of a truck breakdown are much higher with older equipment due to wear and tear.

 It doesn’t hurt to ask your carrier how old their equipment is, on average.
 Many low-cost carriers won’t invest in new equipment on a regular basis in order to keep costs down.
 This results in an older-than-average fleet that a more reliable carrier may have retired because it wasn’t up to safety and reliability standards anymore.

 Beyond the age of the equipment, how often does your carrier maintain its equipment?
 Buying newer equipment doesn’t mean much if it’s not maintained well.
 The problem only escalates as the equipment gets older.

 A regular maintenance schedule helps ensure the consistent condition and safe performance of the equipment over time.
 It also means a better and more consistent delivery experience for you.
 Maintenance is all about preventing performance failures in the first place.
 And a carrier that diligently follows a disciplined and regular maintenance protocol is one you’ll be able to count on.

-Equipment can also include the additional provisions that travel with the driver and the trailer.
+Equipment can also include the additional tools and accessories that travel with the driver and the trailer.
 These will help ensure timely and efficient loading and securement, getting your load on the road faster and helping it travel more safely.